cockroachdb/docs/v21.1/configure-logs.md

 CockroachDB can redact personally identifiable information (PII) from log messages.
 The logging system includes two parameters that handle this differently:

 - `redact` is disabled by default.
 When enabled, `redact` automatically redacts sensitive data from logging output.
+We do *not* recommend enabling this on the `DEV` channel because it impairs our ability to troubleshoot problems.
 - `redactable` is enabled by default.
 This places redaction markers around sensitive fields in log messages.
 These markers are recognized by [`cockroach debug zip`](cockroach-debug-zip.html) and [`cockroach debug merge-logs`](cockroach-debug-merge-logs.html), which aggregate CockroachDB log files and can be instructed to redact sensitive data from their output.

 When collecting logs centrally (e.g., in data mining scenarios where non-privileged users have access to logs) or over a network (e.g., to an external log collector), it's safest to enable `redact`: